grygy/pv217-microservices-materials/09/README.md

 ## Tracing

-In modern cloud based application it is important to have visibility into the system.
+In modern cloud-based applications, it is important to have visibility into the system.
 Tracing is a technique to follow the flow of the code and understand how the different services interact with each other.
 It is useful for debugging, performance analysis, and understanding the system.

 ### OpenTelemetry

 OpenTelemetry is a set of APIs, libraries, agents, and instrumentation to provide observability for cloud-native software.
 It provides a set of tools to generate, collect, and export telemetry data (traces) for analysis.

 ### Jaeger

 Jaeger is an open-source, end-to-end distributed tracing system.
-It is used for monitoring and troubleshooting microservices-based distributed systems.
+It is used to monitor and troubleshoot microservices-based distributed systems.
 It is used to monitor and troubleshoot distributed systems.

 It collects data from the services using OpenTelemetry over gRPC, stores them, and visualizes the traces in a user-friendly way.

 It supports:
 - Collecting traces from the services
 - Storing the traces
 - Visualizing the traces
 - Querying the traces

 ![Jaeger UI](./img/jaeger-ui.png)

 ## State of the project

-- In `baggage-service`, there is artificial failure in `BaggageResource.getBaggageByPassengerId` method.
+- In `baggage-service,` there is an artificial failure in the `BaggageResource.getBaggageByPassengerId` method.
 - Smallrye fault tolerance is added to all services.
-- Opentelemetry extensions is added to the `flight-service` and `baggage-service`.
+- Opentelemetry extension is added to the `flight-service` and `baggage-service`.

 ## Tasks